ShlomyG/Assignment-BH/README.md

 Installation
 -----------
-Clone the repository: git clone https://github.com/yourusername/your-repo.git Install dependencies: npm install
+- Clone the repository: git clone https://github.com/yourusername/your-repo.git
+- Install dependencies: npm install
+- Install iOS Pods: cd ios && pod install
-Run the app metro: npm start
+- Run the app metro: npm start
-Run Build iOS Env in Xcode
+- Run Build iOS Env in Xcode
-Run Build Android Env in Android Studio
+- Run Build Android Env in Android Studio

 Usage
 -------------
-Navigate to the Home Screen to view the list of users and their data.
+- Navigate to the Home Screen to view the list of users and their data.
-Click on a user card to see their posts and edit them if needed.
+- Click on a user card to see their posts and edit them if needed.
-Click on geolocation coordinates to view the user's location on the map.
+- Click on geolocation coordinates to view the user's location on the map.